Jaaystones/Jaaystones/README.md

 # A Software Engineer with a background in Petroleum Engineering.
 I love solving complex data and algorithmic problems and have extensive experience at high-growth startups.
-I a currently undergoing a 1-year intership program with ##AlxAfrica on ##Full-stack Software Engineering.
+I a currently undergoing a 1-year intership program with
+<H4>AlxAfrica on Full-stack Software Engineering.</H4>

+🌍 I'm based in Lagos, Nigeria.
+📧 Contact me at Joelpaul345@gmail.com

 # Skills and Expertise